Tarzan in film, television and other non-print media: The franchise after Weissmüller

 Then the series was taken over by producer Sy Weintraub, who wanted to move the character closer to Burroughs's original conception.
 The result starred Scott in two of the best-received entries in the entire franchise, Tarzan's Greatest Adventure (1959) and Tarzan the Magnificent (1960).
+Weintraub's films abandoned the "Me Tarzan, you Jane" aspect of the character, with Scott (and the actors that followed) speaking normally.

 MGM released a remake of Tarzan, the Ape Man in 1959, a poorly received film starring Denny Miller.

 The Weintraub series continued in two films featuring veteran stuntman Jock Mahoney (1962–1963), three with former pro-football player Mike Henry (1966–1968), and two (feature versions of television episodes) with Ron Ely (1970).
 The Mike Henry films were filmed before the Ron Ely TV series, but were released to theatres after the TV series debuted.
 Weintraub had intended Henry to star in the TV series, but Henry declined because of the injuries and illnesses he had suffered during back to back location filming.

 The Weintraub productions, including the Ron Ely television series (see below), dropped the character of Jane and portrayed Tarzan as an intelligent but apparently rootless adventurer.
-The Mike Henry entries, starting with Tarzan and the Valley of Gold (1966), were produced at the height of the James Bond craze, and had a well-tailored Tarzan jetting around the world to take on dangerous missions.
+The Mike Henry entries, starting with Tarzan and the Valley of Gold (1966), were produced at the height of the James Bond craze, and had a well-tailored Tarzan jetting around the world to take on dangerous missions; clean-cut Henry also closely resembled then-current Bond actor Sean Connery (who had coincidentally earlier played a villain in Tarzan's Greatest Adventure).
 In contrast to most earlier Tarzan films, the Weintraub productions were in color and were shot in exotic locations such as Kenya, India, Thailand, Malaysia, Mexico, and Brazil.

 By 1965, films starring Tarzan had collectively grossed over worldwide, making him the highest-grossing film character up until then.
-Tarzan's total gross greatly exceeded John Wayne, who was the highest-grossing actor at the time.
+Tarzan's total gross greatly exceeded that of John Wayne, who was the highest-grossing actor at the time.